 - Help set project parameters

-- Complete research or demonstration project per written description
+- Complete research or demonstration project following the written protocol

 - Collect and record data as specified

 - Turn in data to Practical Farmers of Iowa at the end of project

 - Complete a poster for annual conference (optional)

 - Keep in contact with Practical Farmers staff with updates and questions